buggins/coolreader/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-The "thirdparty_unman" directory contains some patched libraries with their own licenses (compatible with GPLv2).